Mastering Presentations in English

 Let’s say you’re delivering a presentation about a real estate property.
 Here are some example of connecting words to use in the introduction of your presentation in English:

-This approach aids in retention and it also makes your presentation in English easier to follow.
+This approach aids in retention and it also makes your presentations in English easier to follow.

-2. Use Clear Transitions in Your English Presentation
+2. Use Clear Transitions in Your English Presentations

 Use clear connecting or signposting phrases like "moving on," "let’s delve deeper," or "to summarize" in your English presentation to clarify transitions.